iipeace/guider/README.md

 Guider pursues characteristics as bellow.
 >1.
 Easy to use: just run without any setting and package installation
 >2.
 Measure correctly: count, time in from us, size in from byte
 >3.
-Integrate features: show as much information as possible
+Provides all features: enough functions for experiment and analysis
 >4.
-Provides all functions for experiment and analysis
+Report in detail: show as much information as possible

 Output